juliazubko/Labyrinth-of-the-Minotaur/README.md

-## APPENDIX: Tutorial on the C, make and SDL basics.
+## APPENDIX: Tutorial on C, make and SDL basics.
 Prepared by KTH teaching staff.
 **source: https://canvas.kth.se/courses/46290**

 **To install C and Make (and msys2 for Windows):** https://github.com/Makerspace-KTH/c_programing_intro